fedelopez/ga-seifx01/day-01/day-01.md

 The command-line interface - aka "the CLI" or the shell - is a tool that performs specific tasks in response to user-typed commands.
 It has the potential to save you lots-and-lots of time because it can automate things, loop through items etc.

 Software engineers live on the command line.
 It gives us fast, reliable, and automatable control over computers.
-Web servers usually don't have graphical interfaces, so we need to interact with them through command line and programmatic interfaces.
+Web servers usually don't have graphical interfaces,n so we need to interact with them through command line and programmatic interfaces.

 Once you become comfortable using the command line, staying on the keyboard will also help you keep an uninterrupted flow of work going without the disruption of shifting to the mouse.

-macOs users: for running commands in the CLI you can use [iTerm2](https://www.iterm2.com)
+macOS users: for running commands in the CLI you can use [iTerm2](https://www.iterm2.com)

 `brew cask install iterm2`